 Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

 Food is a language of its own.
-There is a lot of cultures that is communicated through cooking and sharing a meal.
+There is a lot of cultures that are communicated through cooking and sharing a meal.
 And there is a lot to learn about people in what they eat daily.

 If you are eager to learn about Colombia and have an empty stomach, join us in our downtown food tour!
 From local snacks to hearty meals, Bogotá has a lot of history and culture packed in its food.

 We will start with Abre Bocas, Spanish for “mouth openers”.
 These are small “snacks” to open your appetite.
 Here you’ll taste the traditional, staple-breakfast food, the Arepa: a corn cake that has as many varieties as they are regions in Colombia.
 Plain, cheese-filled, sweet-corn, with toppings, you name it.
-Arepas are a cornerstone of Colombian diet.
+Arepas are a cornerstone of the Colombian diet.

 To finish opening your appetite, you’ll have Empanadas: Colombian fried dumplings.
 Like Arepas, Empanadas come in all shapes, sizes, and filling.
 Each region has its own twist and each person has their preference.
 Even locally people argue over the filling having potatoes or rice!

 Lechona, on the other hand, is a stuffed roast pig dish.
-More typical of Tolima region of Colombia, Lechona has nonetheless become a cornerstone of Bogotá diet.
+More typical of the Tolima region of Colombia, Lechona has nonetheless become a cornerstone of the Bogotá diet.
 As with other meals, regions give the stuffing their own twist, but you can expect rice, peas, and onion as a base.